2moe/tmoe/README.md

 ## 介绍 Introduction

-Without any basic knowledge of linux shell, you can run GNU/Linux on your mobile phone/PC, and you can easily install a graphical desktop environment.
+🍭Without any basic knowledge of linux shell,🍹 you can run GNU/Linux on your android phone and windows PC, and you can easily install a graphical desktop environment and configure pulseaudio server.✨
-And you can install a graphical desktop environment on Windows Subsystem for Linux and configure pulseaudio server.
 You can also run Gentoo, Arch and other systems in WSL.

 在 **GNU/Linux** 上一键安装 **GNU/Linux chroot** 容器。